-Most important is that you bring some warm clothes, clothes that are water- and windproof, and good shoes.
-Even if you sail in summer, it can be cold at sea, especially on a night watch.
-We recommend that you bring with you:
+You must bring hardwearing, warm clothes that are water- and windproof, and good shoes.
+Even if you sail in summer, it can be cold at sea, especially on night watch.

-• Passport: You must always bring with you your passport, this also applies to Norwegians sailing between Norwegian ports.
+- Passport, this also applies to Norwegians sailing between Norwegian ports

-• Pack in a soft bag without wheels.
-The bag shall be stored into your locker, which takes 120 liters.
+- Pack your belongings in a soft bag without wheels. (it must be stored in your locker, which only takes 120 liters).

-In the small shop you can buy some snacks, chocolate, soft drinks, toiletries and souvenirs.
+Our shop carries snacks, chocolate, soft drinks, toiletries and souvenirs.

-It’s not possible to wash your clothes on board.
-If your voyage are longer than one week, you may contact the sergeant in order to use the ships washing machine.
+is longer than one week, you may contact the sergeant about using the ships washing machine.